PLEASE read the following carefully and completely if you are interested in submitting a game for our attention.

 - Variable factors to create re-play-ability – it’s a huge bonus when you can’t play the same exact game twice, even if you try!

 There is no defined law to protect your ideas from being copied.
 However, the small size of the market and relative small economic implications make it not worth it.
-Besides our honesty, of course, we have dozens of games that are being developed at any given time and simply don’t have the time or energy to ‘steal’ your idea.
+Besides our honesty, of course, we could have literally dozens of games being developed at any given time and simply don’t have the time or energy to ‘steal’ your idea.

 If you’re expecting a Non Disclosure Agreement (NDA), then don’t even bother; we’re not interested.
 We WANT you, and everyone who works on or sees your game, to be excited and willing to talk about it to anyone and everyone, and their dog!